toystar4u/pointer/latest/rpi/README.md

 ```

 ## 4️⃣ Release Log
+- 2024-06-04 :
+  * fix bug that the undulation(geoid separation) is not considered in the height in BESTPOS and GPGGA
+  * the universal receiver mode is tested on NoVatel

 - 2024-05-23 :
   * fix bug: relocate RS position
   * add an option(`-N`) for disabling the relocation of RS position when too far from the origin RS